meyerkn00/trendsetter/README.md

 ## File Overview

 ### List of files/folders that I think are unrelated to the current project
-*9/22/23: I put these games inside OTree Demo Code folder*
+*9/22/23: I put these games inside OTree Demo Code folder to get them out of the way.
+These are mainly OTree demos and might be useful as reference but are not used by the experiment.*
 - volunteer_dilemma
 - trust_simple
 - trust